 Average path length.

 Average path length is the mean value of lengths of shortest path between all pairs of nodes.
-This measure, calculated using `igraph` package, gives an indication of how closely the nodes of a network are located from each other.
+This measure, calculated using the `igraph` package, gives an indication of how closely the nodes of a network are located from each other.

 Small-worldness.

 Small-worldness is a measure of the degree to which the graph shows properties akin to the structures known as small world (citation).
-It is defined as the multiplication of normalized clustering coefficient and efficiency of the network, i.e. SWnorm= C × EC0 × E0.E = 1N(N-1)i≠j∈V1dij C0 and E0 are the expected clustering coefficient and efficiency of a random graph of the same as the graph in question.
+It is defined as the multiplication of normalized clustering coefficient and efficiency of the network, i.e. SWnorm= C × EC0 × E0.
+Efficiency of a network quantifies the efficiency of information exchange within the network.
+It is defined as sum of inverses of the distances between nodes, normalized by network size.
+More formally, for a network with N edges, efficiency is calculated as E = 1N(N-1)i≠j∈V1dij.
+C0 and E0 in the denominator of SWnorm are the expected clustering coefficient and efficiency of a random graph of the same as the graph in question.
 Since all networks modeled in this study start off with random networks of the same size and density, for computational reasons, a non-normalized version of small-worldness coefficient (i.e., SW= C ×E) is calculated and reported.

 Modularity.